A “bee-rilliant event” according to stallholders The Snowdonia Society.

 - If you book a space, and then have to cancel, please contact the organizer before the Fair date.

-- Stall space in Lancaster Square is now reduced, due to the addition of supersize litter bins and picnic tables, and the need to space stalls further apart.
-Very little space now for gazebos.
+- Stall space in Lancaster Square is now reduced, due to the addition of two supersize litter bins and three picnic tables, and the need to space stalls further apart.
+We have very little space now for gazebos.

 - Honey and hive products at the Honey Fair.